Bruna Rangel Lima Is Scantily Clad In A Blue Bikini As She Walks Along The Beach And Reminisces

 Instagram model Bruna Rangel Lima wowed her 4 million followers with her latest bikini post.
 In the short clip, posted on Monday, August 18, the swimwear entrepreneur walked along a path at the beach and declared in the caption that she was “reminiscing.”

 Bruna wore a bright blue bikini as she walked away from the camera in her latest tantalizing update.
-Her long blond hair hung down over her shoulders and covered the top.
+Her long, blond hair hung down over her shoulders and covered the top.
 However, the celebrity was obliging and reached up to pull her locks away from her body at one point, letting them fall over one shoulder as she did so.
 This action revealed shoestring straps on the bathing suit that did up in a halterneck style.

 The bikini briefs featured a thong back, which showed off her pert derriere as she sauntered along a raised walkway that led to the ocean.
 After fiddling with her hair, the model then ran her hands along her hips, drawing attention to them.